meteaksoyy/monitor-bot/README.md

-# verra-monitor-bot
+# monitor-bot
-A monitor bot that sends emails when there are changes on Verra Makelaars
+A monitor bot that sends emails when there are changes on rental agencies listings.